eden-brekke/reading-notes/code-301/class-02.md

 ## Videos
 [React State Vs Props](https://www.youtube.com/watch?v=IYvD9oBCuJI)

-* What types of things can you pass in the props?
+* What types of things can you pass in the props?<br>
   Think of these like arguments for a function.
 When you create a component in a react, and you want to render it, you pass it the props you want to give to it.
 What you initialize your component to, or what you want your component to render like.
 Can also store things like titles and subtitles.
-* What is the big difference between props and state?
+* What is the big difference between props and state?<br>
   Props you pass into a component, and are handled outside of the component and must be updated outside of the component, whereas states are handled inside of the component, and you can update it within the component.
-* When do we re-render our application?
+* When do we re-render our application?<br>
   When you change the state within the application it will re-render that section of the application
-* What are some examples of things that we could store in state? state will store things that we need to keep updating, it's there for things that we need to rerender based on what the user has done.
+* What are some examples of things that we could store in state?<br>
+  state will store things that we need to keep updating, it's there for things that we need to rerender based on what the user has done.